gitbls/pistrong/README.md

 ## Overview

+`pistrong` dramatically simplifies installing and configuring the highly secure, high performance strongSwan IPSEC/IKEV2 VPN.

+pistrong supports 3 different VPN server usage scenarios:

+* **Client/Server** &mdash; Client devices running Android, iOS, MacOS, and Windows connect to the VPN Server with certificate-based authentication
+* **Host-to-Host** &mdash; The VPN server on each end can access only the remote VPN server
+* **Site-to-Site** &mdash; The VPN server on each end can access the remote VPN server and its LAN

-`pistrong` dramatically simplifies installing and configuring the strongSwan VPN.
-Once installed, pistrong simplifies managing the strongSwan Certificate Authority (CA) and Certificates for remote user devices connecting to the VPN. pistrong fully supports the Cert-authenticated use case (users on devices), and can be used to create and manage certs for other strongSwan VPN scenarios, such as host-to-host or site-to-site tunnels.
+pistrong simplifies managing the strongSwan Certificate Authority (CA) and Certificates for remote user devices connecting to the VPN (Client/Server). pistrong fully supports the Cert-authenticated use case (users on devices), and can be used to create and manage certs for other strongSwan VPN scenarios, such as host-to-host or site-to-site tunnels, which can be easily configured with a provided tool.

 The pistrong software package includes complete installation, configuration, and management support for Raspbian/RasPiOS and Debian-based distros.
 Other distros can be easily supported, since the only required changes are in the installer.
 Support for additional distros will be added based on inquiries.

-Using pistrong, it's typically possible to have strongSwan up and running with clients securely connecting in **less than an hour**.
+Using pistrong, it's typically possible to have strongSwan up and running with clients securely connecting in ***less than an hour***.

 pistrong components include: